 What is “Deployment” phase in SDLC?

 After successful testing, the developed product delivers or deploy at the customer’s end for their use.
-Once the software has been completely transforming into bug-free product or application, and no high priority bugs persist in the software, now it is time to deploy to production where customers or end users will use the product.
-When the deployment phase is running, then all the bugs present in above phase that is in “Testing” phase are fixes.
+Once the software has been completely transforming into a bug-free product or application, and no high priority bugs persist in the software, now it is time to deploy to production where customers or end-users will use the product.
+When the deployment phase is running, then all the bugs present in the above phase that is in the “Testing” phase are fixes.

 What to do in “Deployment” phase of SDLC?

-As soon as the developed product delivers to the customers or end users they will first do the beta testing.
-If any changes require or if any bugs are present during beta testing, then they will report it to the project team.
-Once those require changes are complete or the present bugs fixes then the final deployment will be complete.
+As soon as the developed product delivers to the customers or end-users they will first do the beta testing.
+If any changes are required, or if any bugs are present during beta testing, then they will report it to the project team.
+Once those required changes are complete or the present bugs get their fixes, then the final deployment will be complete.

-Soon after the deployment of the application to the production server, the normal users or customer will start accessing the develop and deploy an application.
-Then there is time to time maintenance provided and also some bugs found by end user’s or customer’s or client’s side, then those bug fixes in the next phase that is “Maintenance” Phase.
+Soon after the deployment of the application to the production server, the normal users or customers will start accessing the developed and deployed application.
+Then, it is time to plan for maintenance.
+Some bugs will be found by the end user’s or customer’s or client’s side.
+Those bugs can be fixed in the next phase that is the “Maintenance” Phase.

-What to do in “Maintenance” phase of SDLC?
+What to Do in the “Maintenance” Phase of SDLC?

-This is the phase which comes just after the deployment phase.
-Maintenance team will look after any post-production issues or bugs, once a version of the software releases to the production environment.
+This is the phase that comes just after the deployment phase.
+The maintenance team will look after any post-production issues or bugs once a version of the software releases to the production environment.
 The post-production bugs may introduce the software releases to the production environment.
-The maintenance of any application needs time to time so that the application can respond properly.
+The maintenance of any application needs time so that the application can respond properly.

 Strengths and Weaknesses of Software Development Life Cycle

-Now some people in the modern world would use a strict Linear sequential model which is as known as Waterfall Model, for their Software development Life Cycle as many modern methodologies have replaced this thinking.
-Some of them will argue that the Software development Life Cycle no longer applies to models like Agile methodology, but it is still a term which widely in use in a technology world.
+Now some people in the modern world would use a strict Linear sequential model which is as known as the Waterfall Model for their Software development Life Cycle.
+However, many modern methodologies have replaced this thinking.
+Some of them will argue that the Software development Life Cycle no longer applies to models like Agile methodology, but it is still a term which widely in use in the technology world.

-The comparison between Strengths and Weakness of Software Development Life Cycle are:
+The comparison between the Strengths and Weakness of the Software Development Life Cycle are:

 Strengths of SDLC